-The Democratic Republic of Congo remains in turmoil 6 years after the formal end of the 1998-2002 civil war.
-As the various rebel groups continue to clash in the eastern provinces, the local population continues to experience unimaginable suffering with some 850,000 displaced in the North Kivu province alone.
+The Democratic Republic of Congo has been in turmoil for six years following the official end of the civil war that rocked the country between 1998 and 2002.
+With the various rebel groups still active in the eastern provinces, the local population continues to suffer unimaginable hardship, with some 850,000 people displaced in North Kivu province alone.

 Andrew McConnell was born in Ireland and began his career as a press photographer working for a daily newspaper in Belfast during the closing stages of the conflict in Northern Ireland and the transition to peace.